-- If an applicant requests a postponement of the hearing, the expense to re-notify abutters shall be paid by the applicant renotification is required, the applicant may be required to pay for postage. - The amounts deposited under this Section shall be held by the Town Treasurer for the purpose of paying the Town's expert or consultant. - 3.
-Any amount deposited under this Section, and not used for the purposes stated herein, shall be returned to the applicant upon approval or disapproval of the Final Plan by the Board. - 4.
+- 1. If renotification is required, the applicant may be required to pay the full cost of postage. - 2.
+The amounts deposited under this Section shall be held by the Town Treasurer for the purpose of paying the Town's expert or consultant.

+- 3. Any amount deposited under this Section, and not used for the purposes stated herein, shall be returned to the applicant upon approval or disapproval of the Final Plan by the Board. - 4.
 All work performed and all opinions rendered by these professionals shall be solely for the use and benefit of the board.
 No employment or other contractual relationship shall exist between the professional and the applicant.

-Section 11.12 Application Fees
+Section 11.2 Application Fees